tirbal/tirbal/README.md

 In order for a record to be accepted:
 * match must be 1v1 or 2v2.
 1v2 record will be discarded.
 * all players must have plaid in at least 2 different teams.
-In other words, each players needs to have plaid in 2 different duo, or in 1 duo + 1 solo match.
+In other words, each players must have plaid in 2 different duo, or in 1 duo + 1 solo match.
 Otherwise the record will be discarded.

 ## History